smarsou/rag-chatbot/README.md

 ## RAG

-⚠️ The Rag system still need to be improved for more accurate answer ⚠️

 The data is retrieved at each request using a RAG system.

 For this RAG, we use langchain alongside PostgreSQL as a Vector Database.

-The data is ingested using the script `rag/ingest.py` which get the data from the file `rag/rag_docs.txt`.
+The data is ingested using the script `scripts/rag_ingest.py` which get the data from pdf files at `rag/data/pdf/`.

-The retrieval can be tested using the script `rag/test_rag.py`.
+The retrieval can be tested using the script `scripts/test_rag_query.py`.

 ## Deployment

+(old information)

 This API is deployed on an Ubuntu server, alongside: